GovTechSG/ship-hats-migration/ship-hats-migration-what-to-expect.md

 ## Timelines

 We have completed evaluating SaaS-based CI/CD tools based on factors such as product offering, migration effort, feature roadmap, and SaaS hosting in Singapore.
 The procurement process is in progress.
-We are on track to pilot SHIP-HATS 2.0 in this quarter, Q1FY22.
+We are on track to pilot and test SHIP-HATS 2.0 in Q1' FY22.
 The pilots are by invitation only.

 Support for SHIP-HATS 1.0 will continue for **at least 1 year** from the roll out of SHIP-HATS 2.0 for all users.

 ## Pricing
-For all planning purposes, you can refer to [Standard Pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx).
-We will announce the details on the new subscription prices before Q2’ FY22.
-We will help Agencies migrate the current subscription to SHIP-HATS 2.0 subscription model including signing the updated Service Agreements.
+For all planning purposes, you can refer to current [Standard Pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx).
+We will announce the details on the new subscription prices by early Q2’ FY22.
+We will help Agencies migrate the current subscription to SHIP-HATS 2.0 subscription model including signing of an updated Service Agreements.

 ## Staggered Migration